 Arts Working Group Report

 The report presented to the Trustees of the Royal Botanic Garden Edinburgh by the Arts Working Group has been posted.
-Follow the link to download the report:
+Download the report.

 Statement on behalf of the Arts Working Group